MrPickles/Cloudy-the-Discord-Bot/README.md

 ### Slash commands

 Most chat bot features occur as a result of normal conversations happening within a Discord server.
-However, Cloudy also supports slash commands.
+However, Cloudy also supports [slash commands].
 We use an [extension library][discord-py-slash-command] to support those commands.
 As a result, it gives us benefits such as fuzzy autocompletion and enumerated arguments.
 Any non-chat commands you add should be a slash command.

 ---